 I started by cutting a couple of pieces of card into small sections (it was very spur of the moment so some of the cards aren't the same size as others).
 J and I then peeled off the backs of the stickers - he did really well peeling off a few of the stickers but then found it a bit too much of a challenge and handed me each one after telling me what the animal was and the noise it made with "Mummy take off back please".

 Onto each card that I had cut J stuck a single animal.
-He was very proud of his animal cards and asked me to write theΒ animals names on the cards - he then "wrote" over a few with his crayons as he wanted to be like Mummy.
+He was very proud of his animal cards and asked me to write the animals names on the cards – he then “wrote” over a few with his crayons as he wanted to be like Mummy.

 We moved away from the table and set up by cards on the floor.
 T sat down with us as well.
 With J I asked him to find the mummy horse, sheep, dog etc.... and then to find the baby animal, foal, lamb, puppy etc.... *you will notice on some of the cards I have the same name for the baby animal as the adult as we haven't got around to the name for those specific baby animal names yet*.
 With T we played it "Mummy has a horse can you find a horse" and I would show her the horse and she would then try to hunt for the horse among the cards.

-I feel very proud as J created the game himself - we haven't done any matching games with him as he hasn't had the patience before to play them but creating his own game he's very eager to play.
+Matching pairs gameI feel very proud as J created the game himself – we haven’t done any matching games with him as he hasn’t had the patience before to play them but creating his own game he’s very eager to play.

 Cerys Parker

-shirley bao says
+1. shirley bao says:

 Hi, I love your foam stickers of where is your mummy?